A linking invariant for algebraic curves: Computations

-In this section, we describe a practical method for the computation of our invariant, based on a modification of the braid monodromy and using the usual linking number of links in the $3$-sphere.
+In this section, we describe two concrete methods for computating our invariant.
+The first one is topological and is based on a modification of the braid monodromy, and uses the usual linking number of links in the $3$-sphere.
+The second one is an algebraic method using the connected numbers introduced by Shirane in~\cite{shirane_connected}, and its relations with the linking invariant, observed in~\cite{GueShi}.